The importance of eyes in art

 In human portraiture, it’s been said that the eyes are the most important part.

-I’ll show you 6 concrete methods to make sure you get everything down in the right place, so that when you apply rendering techniques you don’t accidentally create a tribute to Dave Devries’ Monster Engine.
+I’ll show you 6 concrete methods to make sure you get everything in the right place, so when you apply rendering techniques you don’t accidentally create a tribute to Dave Devries’ Monster Engine.

 Dog eyes are tricky because the different breeds have a much wider variety of facial shapes than you see in humans.
 So making one “rule” to tell you where facial features sit in relation to each other doesn’t work.
 The methods I’ll show you in this post will work for any breed, and use your knowledge of that breed’s specific anatomy.
 For easy navigation, I’ve divided the subject into thses sections: